Calorique

 Understanding the MET Value

 Shopping (Walking with Cart) has a MET (Metabolic Equivalent of Task) value of 2.3.
 This means shopping (walking with cart) burns 2.3 times more energy than sitting at rest.
-The formula used is: Calories = MET x Weight (kg) x Duration (hours).
-For example, a 70 kg person doing shopping (walking with cart) for 1 hour would burn approximately 161 calories.
-MET values are sourced from the Compendium of Physical Activities, the gold standard reference for exercise energy expenditure research.
+The formula used is: calories = MET x 3.5 x body weight in kg / 200 x minutes.
+For example, a 70 kg person doing shopping (walking with cart) for 1 hour would burn approximately 169 calories.
+MET values are sourced from the Compendium of Physical Activities and should be treated as useful estimates, not exact lab measurements.

 Tips to Maximize Your Shopping (Walking with Cart) Calorie Burn